NirantK/awesome-project-ideas/README.md

 **Clinical Diagnostics: Image Idenitification, classification & segmentation**
 - Can you help build an open source software for lung cancer detection to help radiologists?
 - Link: [Concept to Clinic](https://concepttoclinic.drivendata.org/) challenge on DrivenData

+**Satellite Imagery Processing for Socioeconomic Analysis**
+- Can you estimate the standard of living or energy consumption of a place from night time satellite imagery?
+- Reference for Project details: [Stanford Poverty Estimation Project](http://sustain.stanford.edu/predicting-poverty/)

+**Satellite Imagery Processing for Automated Tagging**
+- Can you automatically tag satellite images with human features such as buildings, roads, waterways and so on?
+- Help free the manual effort in tagging satellite imagery: [Kaggle Dataset by DSTL, UK](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection)

 ## FAQ
 **Can I use the ideas here for my thesis?**